 The Southwestern Pennsylvania Environmental Health Project (SWPA - EHP) has developed a patient intake questionnaire, a question prompt for health providers to use in discussion with their patients, and an occupational history question protocol for patients who work in the shale gas industry.
-These may be found on the SWPA-EHP website at http://www.environmentalhealthproject.org/resources/medical-resources/
+These may be found on the SWPA-EHP website.

-The questions focus on surveying proximity to shale gas operations, determining dates of beginning of operations in relation to symptom onset, and identifying potential pathways of exposure to toxic byproducts of shale gas operations (e.g. through air or water).
+The questions focus on surveying proximity to shale gas operations, determining dates of beginning of operations in relation to symptom onset, and identifying potential pathways of exposure to toxic by-products of shale gas operations (e.g. through air or water).
 The patient intake form lists a variety of symptoms that have been reported in conjunction with exposure to shale gas, including burning throat, skin rashes, nosebleeds, nausea, abdominal pain, breathing difficulties, and other symptoms.
 Such symptoms may appear in isolation, or as a constellation of symptoms.

 Public health experts such as Dr. David Brown recommend taking precautionary and preventative measures to limit one's exposure to air and water if one lives in close proximity to shale gas operations.
 These measures include removing one's shoes upon entering the house, using bottled water for drinking, and keeping a health diary to share with one's doctor.
-A list of recommendations developed by SWPA-EHP and entitled "Good Things To Do If You Live Near Gas Drilling" may be found on the SWPA-EHP website: http://www.environmentalhealthproject.org/wp-content/uploads/2012/03/3-Steps-02.15.12-FINAL.pdf
+A list of recommendations developed by SWPA-EHP and entitled "Good Things To Do If You Live Near Gas Drilling" may be found on the SWPA-EHP website.